ahayashi/chapel-gpu/doc/rst/instructions/mid.rst

      }
    }

 At the MID-level, most of the CUDA/HIP/OpenCL-level 1) device memory allocation, 2) device synchronization, and 3) data transfer can be written in Chapel.
-Also, unlike the LOW-MID level, the MID-level API is more Chapel programmer-friendly, where you can allocate GPU memory using the ``new`` keyword and no longer need to directly manipulate C types.
+Also, unlike the MID-LOW level, the MID-level API is more Chapel programmer-friendly, where you can allocate GPU memory using the ``new`` keyword and no longer need to directly manipulate C types.
 Here is an example program written with the MID-level API:

 .. code-block:: chapel